cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci-pipeline/pipeline-1.md

 # CloudBees CI Pipeline Template Catalogs

-.no-bullet[
-* [CloudBees CI Pipeline Template Catalogs](https://docs.cloudbees.com/docs/admin-resources/latest/pipeline-templates-user-guide/setting-up-a-pipeline-template-catalog) provide version controlled, parameterized templates for Multibranch and stand-alone Pipeline jobs, and help ensure that Pipeline jobs conform to organizational standards.
+[CloudBees CI Pipeline Template Catalogs](https://docs.cloudbees.com/docs/admin-resources/latest/pipeline-templates-user-guide/setting-up-a-pipeline-template-catalog) provide version controlled, parameterized templates for Multibranch and stand-alone Pipeline jobs, and help ensure that Pipeline jobs conform to organizational standards.

-* Benefits of using Pipeline Template Catalogs include:
+### Benefits of using Pipeline Template Catalogs include:
-]

 * Providing developers with a simplified and directed experience for configuring Pipeline in “domain specific” terms that make sense for an organization.
 This allows developers to focus on shipping software.
 * Organizing Pipelines per projects and/or teams.
 Similar-looking jobs that only differ in a few aspects can be easily parameterized on a per job basis.
 When you change a template, all the jobs created from that template get updated automatically.